Mad-Mods-Phoenix-Point/AssortedAdjustments/Source/AssortedAdjustments/README.md

 * "hardcore": Sets many variables to be even harder than legendary

 #### Guide
-Since version 1.10.0.2 i use Modnix's API to save the preset-related settings back its .conf-file if a valid preset is detected.
+Since version 1.10.0.2 i use Modnix's API to save the preset-related settings back to its .conf-file if a valid preset is detected.
 With that change you can
 * Set a preset at "BalancePresetId" and <b>after you loaded up the game once</b>...
 * Change the config to your liking even if your changes partially affect the preset